Google

 Coconut Trees and Tropical Climates

 Have your child look at the tree in the book.
 Does this look like the trees in your yard?
 Coconut Palm Trees grow in tropical climates.
 Tropical climates are categorized by high temperatures and large amounts of precipitation year round.
 Discuss with your child differences and similarities between this type of climate and your own.
 Use a calendar to note how many sunny and rainy days you have over the next month or two.
-You might also wish to set up a rain gauge in your own yard.
+You might also wish to set up a rain gauge in your yard.

 Fruits